Jandini/Jandini/README.md

 ![TD_MASZ](https://user-images.githubusercontent.com/19593367/202817851-761425ca-0336-4240-a197-2a9984db452f.gif)

 I let the program to execute until I found the splash screen call.
-I applied simple [NOP slide](https://en.wikipedia.org/wiki/NOP_slide) over the splash screen call (3 bytes only).
+I applied simple [NOP slide](https://en.wikipedia.org/wiki/NOP_slide) over the splash screen call.
+Three bytes only.

 The challenge was that the code of the program was encoded.
 I could not make permanent change to MASZ.EXE binaries.

 I wrote my own debugger.
 The assembler code in [CRACK.ASM](https://github.com/Jandini/8086/blob/main/CRACK/CRACK.ASM) repeats steps required to bypass the splash screen.
 Instead running MASZ.EXE the program can be executed via CRACK.COM which skips the splash screen.

 Program "Maszynistka" with the splash screen...